Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, (202) 463-8270 x104

 Article V prohibits both sides from converting launchers for ICBMs and SLBMs into launchers for missile defense interceptors and vice versa.
 This provision does not apply to five U.S. ICBM silo launchers at Vandenberg Air Force Base, in California, that were previously converted to missile defense interceptor launchers.
 The United States has no plans for any such conversions in the future.

-The missile defense launcher provision is designed to address Russian concerns that the U.S. could “break out” of New START by placing ICBMs in silos that once held missile defense interceptors.
+The missile defense launcher provision is designed to address Russian concerns that the United States could “break out” of New START by placing ICBMs in silos that once held missile defense interceptors.
 In practice, the provision will protect U.S. missile defense interceptors from falling under the treaty inspection regime.
-“If the parties were permitted to convert missile defense silos to ICBM silos, they would also have been able to visit and inspect those silos to confirm that they did not hold missiles limited by the treaty,”stated a report by the Congressional Research Service.
+"If the parties were permitted to convert missile defense silos to ICBM silos, they would also have been able to visit and inspect those silos to confirm that they did not hold missiles limited by the treaty,” stated a report by the Congressional Research Service.
 The ban on silo conversions means that silo inspections are unnecessary and not permitted.

 Finally, both sides have made unilateral statements about the relationship between missile defense deployments and the treaty.
 These statements are not legally binding, and similar statements were issued with previous treaties, including START I. Under START, the Soviet Union said that U.S. withdrawal from the 1972 Anti-Ballistic Missile (ABM) Treaty would constitute reason for withdrawal.
 However, when the United States actually did withdraw from the ABM Treaty in 2002, Russia did not withdraw from START and, in fact, went on to negotiate SORT.